tiagosoa/lei-24-s2-1dgh-g073/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 ## Usability

+_Evaluates the user interface.
+It has several subcategories, among them: error prevention; interface aesthetics and design; help and documentation; consistency and standards._

+(fill in here )

+## Reliability
-_The usability of the system is paramount to ensuring that the HRM and FM can effectively use the software.
+The usability of the system is paramount to ensuring that the HRM and FM can effectively use the software.
 This topic addresses several key aspects of usability, including error prevention, interface aesthetics and design, help and documentation, and consistency and standards.

 ### Error Prevention
  * Implement form validations across all user inputs to prevent errors before they occur.
  * Utilize confirmations for irreversible actions (for example, deleting a collaborator or skill) to prevent accidental data loss.

-### Interface Aesthetics and Design
+\### Interface Aesthetics and Design
 * Modern UI design that focuses on an easy off the application.
   * Using whitespace effectively
   * Choosing readable fonts and utilizing a color scheme that is appealing and are friendly to users with visual impairments.
 * Design an intuitive navigation menu that allow users to quickly access different parts of the application.

 ### Help and Documentation